 Clearly, the Tumblr staff has acknowledged the problem… though Tumblr seems to have taken the throw-the-baby-out-with-the-bathwater approach, as almost all editors have been replaced.
 Hopefully this means that the quality of the #Politics tag will improve as most of the bigger offenders are no longer editors.

 The composition of the current crop of editors is improved, but certainly not ideal.
 Letterstomycountry happily remains.
 Although we disagree philosophically on certain issues, he tends to be fair and smart.
-Professor Ari Kohen should be a good addition.
-Our past misunderstandings and disagreements aside, he can certainly be counted on to promote intelligent, relevant, and serious posts.
+Professor Ari Kohen could hopefully be a good addition.
+Our past misunderstandings and disagreements aside, he can certainly has the capacity to at least keep the posts relevant.
 Huskerred is another welcome addition who has evolved over the last year or so to become quite the thoughtful and considerate blogger.
 However, as far as I can tell, he is the only editor who is neither a leftist/Democrat or corporate (statist) media.
 Further, every single editor is sympathetic and supportive to the state at least in some form or another.
 In fact, there don’t seem to be any actual (economic) libertarians or anarchists represented.
 And as an anarcho-capitalist, I may have been the first, but hopefully I’m not the last completely anti-statist editor of the tag.

 Also, motherjones, who was part of the original batch of editors, has returned for a second go.

 I think the tag would be more interesting and better served if individual bloggers - and not media entities - with a greater variety of political perspectives were editors.

 In any case, I look forward to fewer posts like these making their way onto the #Politics tag and hope that the political discourse among us becomes much more civil.